Balinese art

 Balinese art is an art of Hindu-Javanese origin that grew from the work of artisans of the Majapahit Kingdom, with their expansion to Bali in the late 14th century.
 From the sixteenth until the twentieth centuries, the village of Kamasan, Klungkung (East Bali), was the centre of classical Balinese art.
 During the first part of the twentieth century, new varieties of Balinese art developed.
 Since the late twentieth century, Ubud and its neighboring villages established a reputation as the center of Balinese art.

 Ubud and Batuan are known for their paintings, Mas for their woodcarvings, Celuk for gold and silver smiths, and Batubulan for their stone carvings.
 Covarrubias describes Balinese art as, "... a highly developed, although informal Baroque folk art that combines the peasant liveliness with the refinement of classicism of Hinduistic Java, but free of the conservative prejudice and with a new vitality fired by the exuberance of the demonic spirit of the tropical primitive".
-Eiseman correctly pointed out that Balinese art is carved, painted, woven, and prepared into objects intended for everyday use rather than as object d 'art.
-Balinese paintings are notable for their highly vigorous yet refined, intricate art that resembles baroque folk art with tropical themes.
+Eiseman noted that Balinese art includes carved, painted and woven objects intended for everyday use rather than solely as works of art.
+Balinese painting is often intricate and incorporates elements associated with baroque folk art and tropical themes.

 Recent History

-Before the 1920s, Balinese traditional paintings were mainly found in what is now known as the Kamasan or Wayang style.
-These are visual presentations of narratives, especially of the Hindu-Javanese epics——the Ramayana and Mahabharata——as well as several indigenous stories, such as the Malat, depicting Panji narratives and the Brayut story.
+Before the 1920s, traditional Balinese paintings were mainly produced in what is now known as the Kamasan or Wayang style.
+They depicted narratives from the Hindu-Javanese epics, particularly the Ramayana and Mahabharata, as well as local stories such as the Malat, Panji narratives and the Brayut story.